Don't miss out! Small business, big savings 🤑 Save 50%* Claim now

 As an employer, there are only certain circumstances where you have the authority to request an employee take their annual leave.
 These circumstances are:

-• Business Closure - If your business shuts down during the festive season, like Christmas and New Year, you have the ability to instruct employees to utilise their annual leave during this time.
+• Business Closure: If your business shuts down during the festive season, like Christmas and New Year, you have the ability to instruct employees to take forced holiday leave.
 The specific guidelines on when and how you can enforce this depends on the relevant award or agreement.

-• Excessive Leave Accumulation - In cases where an employee has accumulated a large amount of annual leave (where it can be considered excessive), you may have the option to direct them to take leave.
+• Excessive Leave Accumulation: In cases where an employee has accumulated a large amount of annual leave (where it can be considered excessive), you may have the option to direct them to take leave.
 This is often applicable when an employee has accrued more than eight weeks of paid annual leave (or ten weeks for shift workers).

 How to Approach Forced Annual Leave